Vikas8773/prototype_2_SIH2024/README.md

 ## Introduction

-This project aims to innovate agriculture by improving crop health monitoring and management through the use of deep learning and image processing techniques.
+It aims to innovate agriculture by improving crop health monitoring and management through the use of deep learning and image processing techniques.
 It focuses on developing a machine learning model using Convolutional Neural Networks (CNNs) to detect and classify diseases in apple trees.
 The model is trained on a dataset of images of healthy and diseased apples, categorizing them into diseases like apple scab, blotch apple, and rotten apple.

 ## Dataset